xiaoxiae/slama.dev/_posts/2023-02-23-gpu-computing.md

 Various levels of parallelism:
 - **Instruction Level Parallelism (ILP)** -- parallelism of one instruction stream
 	- huge amount of dependencies and branches
-	- limited parallelism
+	- limited parallelism: _pipelining, out-of-order execution_
 - **Thread Level Parallelism (TLP)** -- parallelism of multiple independent instruction streams
 	- less amount of dependencies, no limitations due to branches
 	- limited by the maximum number of concurrently executable streams
 - **Data Level Parallelism (DLP)** -- applying one operation on multiple independent elements
 	- parallelism depends on data structure
-	- vectorization techniques (single instruction processing multiple values)
+	- _vectorization techniques_ (single instruction processing multiple values)
 - **Request Level Parallelism (RLP)** -- datacenter and customers

 _The lecture goes into theoretical parallel algorithm design._